nalves599/bling-bank-sirs-project/REPORT.md

 #### 2.2.1.
 Network and Machine Setup

+##### Virtual Machines

+NixOS was chosen due to its ease of use and its ability to be easily configured and replicated.
+With one simple configuration file, we can easily replicate the same environment in multiple machines.
+The different machines will only differ with the network configuration and which services are running.

+QEMU was chosen due to the fact that it is faster than most other virtual box solutions (since it has direct kernel integration), and for our purposes, it is more than enough (since we are not using any graphical interface)

+##### Docker

+Firstly the group wanted to use Docker to run the different services, in a way to avoid using virtual machines.
+However, this approach was not allowed (due to the easy configuration of Docker, which would not be a challenge for the project).
+In a real world scenario, Docker would be the best option, since it is easy to configure and replicate, and it is also very lightweight.

 (_Provide a brief description of the built infrastructure._)

 (_Justify the choice of technologies for each server._)

+##### Technologies Used

+As said previously, the library, the CLI, the backend and the frontend were all developed in Typescript.
+This was done in order to have a single language for the whole project, allowing us to easily share code between the different parts of the project.
+At the first weeks of the project, the development was being made in Java, which was easier to imlement the cryptographic library.
+The problem with Java was that it was not possible to use the library in the frontend.
+It seemed odd for a bank website to not be able to show the accounts information at the browser.
+A possible approach was downloading the protected file and use another tool to unprotect it.
+This seemed like a bad approach, since it would be a bad user experience.
+By having Typescript, all the project spoke the same language, allowing for the user to see in a secure way the information about his accounts.

+The database was implemented using MongoDB, which is a NoSQL database.
+This was done in order to have a more flexible database, allowing us to easily change the structure of the database without having to change the code.

 #### 2.2.2.
 Server Communication Security